 Many economic developers seeking CEcD certifications complete the required coursework through the University of Oklahoma's Economic Development Institute (OU EDI), the premier economic development program in the nation.
 Program participants must complete 117 course hours, at which point IEDC administers an exam to candidates seeking certification.

 STEDF staff members have completed coursework through each of these entities, collecting several certifications.
-Four staff members have completed coursework for the CLED.
+Three staff members have completed coursework for the CLED.
 Two have completed coursework through OU EDI.
 Two have earned an M.S. in economic development.
 Even our communications & research specialist has taken the basic economic development course--and we remain committed to the continued professional development and training of our entire staff.